gvbarroso/iSMC/doc/README.md

 print_seqs = true
 ```

 NOTE: this FASTA file has '0' for homozygous sites, as well as '1' and '2' for heteryzous and masked-out sites, respectively.
-This file can be read by `mapper` (specifying fasta\_seqs = true in the `mapper` options file) to output bedgraphs with average pi and proportion of missing data per window.
-This is convenient for e.g. filtering the final bedgraph files.
+This file can be read by `mapper` (specifying fasta\_seqs = true in the `mapper` options file) to output bedgraphs with average nucleotide diversity as well as proportion of missing data per window.
+This is convenient for e.g. filtering the final bedgraph files based on a missing data threshold.

 ### Recovering an interrupted optimization